MonaSolutions/MonaServer/doc/api.rst

 onStart(path)
 ===================

-Call when the server application is built and executed the first time.
+Called when the server application is built and executed the first time.
 The first argument is the *path* of the application (see *Create a server application* part of `Server Application`_ page).

 .. warning:: All server application are built on first client connection for the application, except *root* application (*/* application), which is started on MonaServer starting.